rhiever/eos-active-perception/README.md

 Compiling
 ====================

-Enter the command ???
+Enter the command ./build_eos

+If the console gives an error about permissions, enter:

+chmod 755 build_eos

+then enter the above build command again.

 Usage
 ====================

-Type ./abeeda to run the simulation.
+Type ./eos to run the simulation.
 The following parameters can be passed to aBeeDa:

 * -e [LOD out file name] [prey genome out file name] [predator genome out file name]: evolve
 * -d [prey genome in file name] [predator genome in file name]: display